 Isle of Man patients affected as GPs learn new skills

-Patients in the Isle of Man will face a reduced service on Wednesday as the island's GPs meet for a new quarterly educational and training programme.
+Patients in the Isle of Man will face a reduced service later as the island's GPs meet for a quarterly educational and training programme.

 Dr Alex Allinson said: "The training will mean GPs can deliver a more comprehensive service to patients".

-The Department of Health said a "reduced service" will be in place.
+The Department of Health said a "reduced service" will be available to patients across the island.

-GPs will discuss a range of issues at the meeting, including dermatology, ear, nose and throat problems, the early pregnancy unit at Noble's Hospital and how best to reduce waiting lists.
+GPs will discuss a range of issues at the meeting, including safeguarding children and drug resistance.

 Dr Allinson said: "GPs have been working with their consultant colleagues to try and reduce hospital waiting lists by developing more skills in primary care."